devmor-j/vue-base-carousel/README.md

   - Autofocus on page load
   - Change transition time (ex: '0.3s')
 - Excellent touch support for navigation
-- Keyboard support: (left arrow, right arrow, escape, f)
+- Keyboard support: (left arrow, right arrow, escape)
   - Left arrow goes to previous item
   - Right arrow goes to next item
   - Escape cancel focus (on carousel element)
-  - F key will request fullscreen window (has support for Safari browser)
+  - F key will request fullscreen window
+- Fullscreen mode (with Safari support):
+  - Pressing *f* key (no interfer with *ctrl + f* which is binded to find action)
+  - *Double clicking* on carousel (except it's arrow buttons)
 - Responsive design, from 320px screen (smart watch, phone, tablet) up-to 4K screens (laptop, desktop, TV)
 - Images are not absolute-positioned, so CSS content flow is not broken (this means that if you nest the carousel inside another element there should be no CSS break happening)
 - Has minimal CSS resets, so it should work fine inside any project